PROuserR/AudioWizard/README.md

 # AudioWizard
-Its really an audio wizard
+Its really an audio wizard!